 A Brief History

 On June 5, 1916, Louis Brandeis was sworn in as the first Jewish Justice of the Supreme Court of the United States.
 Here we list 10 Jewish “firsts” of either significance or curious interest.
-What people and events would you list?
 (Bonus: The First Jewish Oscar Winner was Paul Muni for The Story of Louis Pasteur, 1936.)

 10. Louis Brandeis, US Supreme Court, 1916.